 Students can go on to study A-Level Dance or BTEC Level 3 Dance.
-Beyond college, 47 universities offer qualifications in dance, some of which are joint degrees with other art subjects or project management degrees or education.
-In addition, there are several prestigious dance schools such as the Royal College of Ballet, Rambert, Laban, Bird, Italia Conti and LIPA where students could further their studies.
-Alternatively, students can go straight into the professional domain or use their transferable skills of confidence, creativity, teamwork and originality in other career prospects.
+Beyond College 47 Universities offer qualifications in dance, some of which are joint degrees with other art subjects or project management degrees or education.
+In addition, there are several prestigious Dance Schools such as the Royal College of Ballet, Rambert, Laban, Bird, Italia Conti and LIPA where students could study further.

+Alternatively, students can go straight into the professional domain or use the transferable skills of confidence, creativity, teamwork and originality in other career prospects.